-I was told when I picked up my breast prosthesis that the silicone implants I chose could potentially exhibit some odd behaviors when I was at altitude on a flight.
-I experienced those odd altitude behaviors in my prosthesis twice; once on a flight and the other time when I was visiting the Grand Canyon over an extended weekend.
+I was told when I picked up my breast prosthesis, the silicone implants I chose could potentially exhibit some odd behaviors when I was at altitude on a flight.
+I experienced those odd altitude behaviors in my prosthesis twice; once on a flight and the other time when I was visiting the Grand Canyon.
 The first time I flew with my prosthetic bra I felt the effects of the altitude after we began climbing.
 I could feel them expanding, an odd feeling indeed when they are against your chest wall.
 If you really want to get into the science of lower pressure environment equals volume expansion check out this website.
 But, suffice to say, it happened to me and was quite a peculiar feeling.

 Trepidation, Travel and TSA

-An Emotional Visit that Ended Poorly with the Airport Authorities
+An Emotional Visit Ended Poorly with the Airport Authorities

-That being said, I sadly have to reveal another not so pleasant incident when I used that card.
+I sadly must reveal another not so pleasant incident when I used the card.
 I was flying home from seeing family.
-That had been an emotional trip for me to begin with because it was the first time I had seen my parents and other close relatives since my mastectomy.
-I admittedly felt awkward the first few moments greeting everyone knowing that they knew I had been through having my breasts removed just three short months prior to that visit.
+The trip had been an emotional one for me to begin with.
+It was the first time I had seen my parents and other close relatives since my mastectomy.
+I admittedly felt awkward the first few moments greeting everyone knowing they knew what I had been through having my breasts removed just three short months prior to my visit.
 I wore my prosthesis every day I was there but always and uncomfortably felt like the first glance from family and friends was a quick and subtle scan of my breasts area.
 Normal human curiosity would take a quick glance at a loved one, a family member who had recently been through a mastectomy.
-That was the lack of confidence, the uncomfortable new me dealing with the loss of my breasts.
+It was the lack of confidence, the uncomfortable new me dealing with the loss of my breasts.
 The first question was always, “How are you doing?”
 I’d smile to let them know I was well and so happy to see them, even though I was self-conscious about what they might be thinking.
 So yes, it was an emotional visit.

 My flight home after the week of seeing my relatives was a late flight and delayed due to weather related issues.
-The connecting airport I flew into was jam packed with passengers trying to get on the next quickest flight home, present company included.
-But, as many times happens, even though I was able to catch an earlier flight with the delay mix-up, I went before my luggage.
+The connecting airport I flew into was jam packed with passengers trying to get on the next flight home, present company included.
+Even though I was able to catch an earlier flight I got home before my luggage.
 I was told it would be waiting for me at the airport to pick up when it arrived on the next flight.
 I was exhausted because my flight was so late.
 The baggage pickup area for lost and delayed luggage was already closed for the evening.
+I would have to schedule a delivery to my home for the next morning, or at least I thought I would.
 My husband was concerned about me driving out to the airport and lifting the luggage into the car by myself.
 He offered to take the morning off to go get it at the airport.
-I told him he didn’t need to take precious time off for that reason because I would just call the airport to have them deliver it the next day.
+I told him he didn’t need to take precious time off for that reason.
+I would just call the airport to have them deliver it the next day.

 Downhill from there…

-When I got to the office that had my luggage I knew that the staff that manned the office really didn’t have the authority to make the decision to deliver my luggage.
-So rather than start a rant at someone who had no control over the situation, I very politely asked to speak to the airport authority that was the head of that particular airlines baggage claim department.
+When I got to the office where my luggage was being stored I spoke to a woman I had already called earlier to let her know I was coming to pick my luggage up.
+I already concluded from our phone conversation before leaving the house the staff at the office really didn’t have the authority to make the decision to deliver my luggage.
+So rather than start a rant at someone who had no control over the situation, I very politely asked to speak to the airport authority who was the head of the airlines baggage claim department.
 He had to be paged so I waited and I stood outside the office where my luggage waited for me.
 I had my TSA mastectomy card in my hand.
 A gentleman was approaching the office at a rather hurried clip and I sensed he knew I was the person who had requested his presence.